Ergon-moe/Bitcoin-Static/DISCLOSURE_POLICY.md

 ## Encrypting the Disclosure

 We highly encourage all disclosures to be encrypted to prevent interception and exploitation by third-parties prior to a fix being developed and deployed.
-Please encrypt using the PGP public key with fingerprint: `15BB B66E ACA6 F8B2 FE56  9445 7A90 DE1B F996 8031`
+Please encrypt using the PGP public key with fingerprint: `5C69 8AA6 589D ED27 EF36  D7FE 9845 1F54 97AB AABF`

 It may be obtained via:
 ```
-gpg --recv-keys "15BB B66E ACA6 F8B2 FE56  9445 7A90 DE1B F996 8031"
+gpg --recv-keys "5C69 8AA6 589D ED27 EF36  D7FE 9845 1F54 97AB AABF"
 ```

 After this succeeded you can encrypt your prepared disclosure document with the following line:

 ```
-gpg --armor --encrypt --recipient security@bitcoincashnode.org yourDisclosureDocument
+gpg --armor --encrypt --recipient [recipient email address] [yourDisclosureDocument]
 ```

 This will create a copy of your document with the file extension `.asc`, you can email this encrypted version of the document to Bitcoin Statics security team.